Ritik-Arora-576/Low-Level-Design--LLD-/03-Questions/01-Design_Parking_Lot/README.md

 2. Vehicle Type (Enum)

 ### 2. Vehicle Type (Enum)
-It contains two types which are Two-wheeler, Four-wheeler.
+It contains two types of vehicle which are Two-wheeler, Four-wheeler.
 (Scalable)